Extremely Sore Nipples? Nipples Changing Colour After Breastfeeding? Could it Be Vasospasm?

 Nipple Blanching happens when the nipple comes out from your baby’s mouth whitened and misshapen.
 The most frequent reason for this is due to your baby compressing your nipple during a breastfeed.

-When you notice a whitening of your nipple just after a feed, you may see that the end of the nipple is also flattened, creased or pointed; imagine the shape of a new lipstick – that’s a misshapen nipple!
+When you notice your nipple is white after breastfeeding, you may see that the end of the nipple is also flattened, creased or pointed; imagine the shape of a new lipstick – that’s a misshapen nipple!

 Your nipple should always come out of baby’s mouth the same shape it went in, but, maybe a little elongated.

 You may find that pain in your nipple increases several seconds to a few minutes after the feed.

 - Your baby clamping down on your nipple in order to slow down your fast flow of milk

 - Your baby may have a tongue-tie (your lactation consultant will be able to assess for this)